-- 1. Recommendation(s) - 1.1 Approve the Council's Annual Pay Policy Statement 2024/25 attached as appendix 2. - 2.
-Introduction and Background - 2.1 The Localism Act 2011 requires the Council to publish an annual Pay Policy Statement for chief officers.
+- 1.1 Approve the Council's revised Collective Agreement with recognised Trade Unions attached as appendix 1. - 1.2 Approve the Council's Annual Pay Policy Statement 2024/25 reflecting the changes outlined in this report, attached as appendix 2 for submission to Full Council on 20 March 2024.

+2. Introduction and Background

+- 2.1 The Localism Act 2011 requires the Council to publish an annual Pay Policy Statement for chief officers.
 This must be approved by Council by 31st March each year.
 Like many other local authorities, Thurrock's statement includes a pay policy for all categories of employees which reflects existing employment terms and conditions. - 2.2 An updated Annual Pay Policy Statement for 2023/24 was approved by Council on 29 November 2023, which included an increase to match the higher NJC pay award as required by the Council's Collective Agreement that applied at that time. - 2.3 Since Council approved the updated Pay Policy Statement in November 2023, the requested reviews of pay and reward for all levels of the workforce have been completed and agreed with General Services Committee.
-Following the completion of formal consultation processes, changes that apply from 1 April 2024 are reflected in the statement for 2024/25 and are summarised below. - 3.
-Issues, Options and Analysis of Options - 3.1 Outcome of Pay and Reward Review NJC Pay Award - 3.1.1 Thurrock left the national collective bargaining arrangements for local government pay determined by the NJC for Local Government Services in 2007, after which annual pay settlements were determined locally in consultation with Trade Unions.
-The Council's previous collective agreement with Trade Unions, which runs from 2019 to 2023, contained a binding commitment that the overall increase over the lifetime of the agreement shall not be less than the cumulative "headline" increase of the National Joint Committee (NJC) for Local

-Government Services (Green Book) pay scales.
+Following the completion of formal consultation processes, changes that apply from 1 April 2024 are reflected in the statement for 2024/25 and are summarised below.

+3. Issues, Options and Analysis of Options

+3.1 Outcome of Pay and Reward Review - NJC Pay Award

+3.1.1 Thurrock left the national collective bargaining arrangements for local government pay determined by the NJC for Local Government Services in 2007, after which annual pay settlements were determined locally in consultation with Trade Unions.
+The Council's previous collective agreement with Trade Unions, which runs from 2019 to 2023, contained a binding commitment that the overall increase over the lifetime of the agreement shall not be less than the cumulative "headline" increase of the National Joint Committee (NJC) for Local Government Services (Green Book) pay scales.
 The Council's flexibility was therefore limited to only paying more, not less than the national pay award, which means the Council was not able to control pay growth through this route, restricting the potential benefits that can be achieved.